 In 2005, the District adopted the Trails Assistance Program to cost-share with communities on Transportation Enhancement Projects within the District.
 The local portion of the cost of trails construction is equally split between the sponsoring community and the District.
-Funding for Riverfront Trail Phase 4, Walnut Creek Connector, and Walthill Wellness Trail are all included in the FY 2017 budget.
+Collaboration and cost share on trail projects has increased over recent years, with two carry over projects nearing completion and seven new applications included in the FY 2018 budget.